 Smaller states opposed this plan because they felt it denied them equal representation; their smaller population would prevent them from having a meaningful impact in Congress.

 Their alternative was to create a Congress where each state would have one vote, no matter the size.
 This was known as the “New Jersey Plan” and was championed mainly by William Patterson, one of the delegates from New Jersey.

 Differing opinions as to which plan was best brought the convention to a halt and put the fate of the assembly in jeopardy.
+Some southern states’ representatives to the Constitutional Convention, such as Pierce Butler of South Carolina, wanted their entire populations, free and slave, counted for the purposes of determining the number of congressmen a state could send to the new House of Representatives.
 However, Roger Sherman, one of the representatives from Connecticut, stepped in and offered a solution that blended the priorities of both sides.

 His proposal, dubbed the “Connecticut Compromise” and later the “Great Compromise,” called for the same three branches of government as Madison’s Virginia Plan, but instead of just one chamber of Congress where votes were determined by population, Sherman proposed a two-chamber Congress made up of a House of Representatives, determined by population, and a Senate, in which each state would have two senators.

 This appeased the small states because it gave them what they saw as equal representation, but what was really a much louder voice in the government.
 Either way, they felt this structure of government gave them the power they needed to stop bills unfavorable to them from becoming laws, influence they would not have had under Madison’s Virginia Plan.